Matt Webb

 Matthew "Matt" Webb (born 4 March 1991) is an English association football player and marketing director.
-He plays as a centre-back for club Sidmouth Town and the Marshall Islands national team.
+He plays as a centre-back for South West Peninsula League Premier Division East Cullompton Rangers and the Marshall Islands national team.

 He has served as the marketing and commercial director for the Marshall Islands Soccer Federation (MISF) since 2022.

-Playing career

 Club career

-Webb played for a local Exeter club, Cronies, throughout the 2010s.
+Webb began his career at Elmore in 2008 and scored once before leaving in 2011.
+He also played for a local Exeter club, Cronies, throughout the 2015 to 2020.

 He joined Ottery St Mary in 2020 and scored a hat-trick to continue the club's position as league leaders in October 2020.
 In 2021, he was a member of the team that won the Devon Senior Cup, and was awarded man of the match in the final, following his hat-trick.

 In 2022 he joined Sidmouth Town, and he made his debut for Sidmouth Town on 13 August 2022 during a 3–1 win against Plymouth Marjon.

+He returned to Cullompton Rangers during the 2025–26 season and made one appearance for the club.

 International career

-Webb participated in the 2024 Outrigger Challenge Cup, where he scored one goal in the final against Kiribati.
+Webb participated in the 2024 Outrigger Challenge Cup, where he scored the Marshall Island's second goal in the final against Kiribati which the Marshall Islands lost 6–2.
 He returned for the 2025 tournament and played in both matches for the Marshall Islands.